psychemedia/winter-tales/src/gawain_notes.md

 As she turns away, his thoughts of dread, that troubled his dreams, return.
 Maybe he had been a little too hasty.

 So when she offers him the girdle one final time — "are you *sure* you won't take it?" —  he relents.
-But as he does so she begs him: "please don't tell my husband..."
+But as he does so she begs him: "but please, promise me, don't tell my husband..."

 And with that, and with one last kiss, the third of the day, she departs.